 We make the following one-parameter scaling ansatz for the magnetization,

-In the second equality, the nonsingular scaling function $\tilde{M}_{z}$ is expanded into power series truncated at the $k_{\mr{max}}$-th order.
-The exponent $\alpha_{M}$ and the coefficients $c_{k}$'s are fitting parameters.
+in which the nonsingular scaling function is expanded into power series truncated at the $k_{\mr{max}}$-th order.
+The exponent $\alpha_{m}$ and the coefficients $c_{k}$'s are fitting parameters.
 We make the scaling ansatz for magnetic susceptibilities likewise,

+This fitting procedure is widely used for one-parameter scaling analysis in numerical simulations \cite{Sandvik2010, Deng2005} without assuming the specific form of scaling functions in advance.
+The truncation order $k_{\mr{max}}$ is chosen such that the reduced chi-squared statistics $\chi^2/\mr{d.o.f.}$ is close to 1 \cite{Sandvik2010}.
 The fitting results are listed in Table \ref{tab:collapse}.
-The exponents $\alpha_{M}=0.452(9)$, $\alpha_{L}=0.478(15)$ and $\alpha_{T}=0.465(9)$ are equal to each other within error bars.
-The rescaled quantities are plotted in Fig. \ref{fig:data} (f--h), and exhibit data collapse behavior with the scaling variable $B/T$ as expected.
-Moreover, we find that the scaling functions coincide with those derived from the phenomenological model, Eqs. (\ref{eq:Mtilde})--(\ref{eq:chittilde}), which are highlighted by the thick gray curves in Fig. \ref{fig:data} (f--h).
-The exponent $\alpha$ in the phenomenological scaling functions is taken from the aforementioned data collapse fitting procedure, thus there are no more free parameters except for the overall proportional constant $c$.
-This remarkable consistency of scaling functions demonstrates that the 2D RS state in the random $J$-$Q$ model is captured by the phenomenological model of random spin pairs with a singular distribution of effective exchange interactions.
+The exponents $\alpha_{m}=0.452(9)$, $\alpha_{L}=0.478(15)$ and $\alpha_{T}=0.465(9)$ are equal to each other within error bars.
+The rescaled quantities are plotted in Fig. \ref{fig:data} (e--g), and exhibit data collapse behavior with the scaling variable $B/T$ as expected.
+Moreover, we find that the scaling functions coincide favorably with those derived from the phenomenological model, Eqs. (\ref{eq:Mtilde})--(\ref{eq:chittilde}), which are highlighted by the thick black curves in Fig. \ref{fig:data} (e--g), even though we did not assume any specific form of scaling functions in the data collapse fitting procedure.
+The exponent $\alpha$ in the phenomenological scaling functions is obtained from the aforementioned data collapse fitting procedure, thus there are no more free parameters except for the overall proportional constant $c$.
+This remarkable consistency of scaling functions demonstrates that the low-energy physics of 2D RS state in the random $J$-$Q$ model is captured by the phenomenological model of random spin pairs.
 The one-parameter scaling and data collapse behavior of these thermodynamic quantities, and particularly the universal scaling functions can be taken as fingerprints of 2D RS states in experiments on quantum magnetic materials.

-{\bf Summary and discussions.} The 2D RS state of the random $J$-$Q$ model in external magnetic field is studied with large-scale QMC simulations.
+{\bf Summary and discussions.} The 2D RS state of the random $J$-$Q$ model in magnetic field is studied with large-scale QMC simulations.
 The magnetization and the susceptibilities show power-law dependence on magnetic field in the low-temperature limit.
 Moreover, these thermodynamic quantities exhibit one-parameter scaling and data collapse behavior with the ratio $B/T$, and the scaling functions are remarkably consistent with the phenomenological model of random spin pairs with a singular distribution of effective exchange interactions.